thomasgladwin/webapps/README.md

   SemNull: Generates a null-hypothesis distribution and p-values for similarity scores, over random words with a given role in a template sentence.

+To re-use - make sure to uncomment the lines for NLTK downloads when first running.

 [![DOI](https://zenodo.org/badge/602762837.svg)](https://zenodo.org/badge/latestdoi/602762837)